Back

 };

-In this example, we use a containerInjectionKey imported from @/constants to ensure the provided container is fully typed.
+In this example, we use a databaseInjectionKey imported from @/keys to ensure the provided dependency is fully typed.
 See how to type provide/inject for more details.

 import { InjectionKey } from 'vue';